About the GSP

 - Support the evolution of ESA by analysing and testing new working methodologies.

-The GSP is organised around three domains:
+The Discovery and Preparation activities are organised around three domains:

-- Interdisciplinary activities: The GSP facilitates inter-directorate work e.g. through the internal biannual Call for study Ideas and the 30 to 50 new activities resulting from it in each cycle.
+Our activitities facilitates inter-directorate work e.g. through the internal biannual Call for study Ideas and the 30 to 50 new activities resulting from it in each cycle.
 Each proposal for new studies must involve representatives from at least three different directorates.
 The topics investigated run across the entire spectrum of the Agency’s activities, with the result that ESA staff act as the main "discoverers" and "filters" of new ideas in the European space sector.
 Each study usually lasts one to two years, sufficient time for in-depth exploration of each subject.

 For further information please contact: